 |Dyspepsia||7 (3.0%)||5 (2.2%)|

-In clinical trials, the following reported adverse events, assessed by investigators as treatment-related or causality unknown, occurred following oral or intravenous administration of ANZEMET in < 2% of adult patients receiving concomitant cancer chemotherapy or surgery:
+In clinical trials, the following reported adverse events, assessed by investigators as treatment-related or causality unknown, occurred following oral or intravenous administration of ANZEMET in < 2% of adult patients receiving concomitant cancer chemotherapy:

 Cardiovascular: Hypotension; edema, peripheral edema.
 The following events also occurred and with a similar frequency as placebo and/or active comparator: Mobitz I AV block, chest pain, orthostatic hypotension, myocardial ischemia, syncope, severe bradycardia, and palpitations.
 See PRECAUTIONS section for information on potential effects on ECG.

 In addition, the following asymptomatic treatment-emergent ECG changes were seen at rates less than or equal to those for active or placebo controls: bradycardia, T wave change, ST-T wave change, sinus arrhythmia, extrasystole (APCs or VPCs), poor R-wave progression, bundle branch block (left and right), nodal arrhythmia, U wave change, atrial flutter/fibrillation.

 Furthermore, severe hypotension, bradycardia and syncope have been reported immediately or closely following IV administration.

 Liver and Biliary System: Transient increases in AST (SGOT) and/or ALT (SGPT) values have been reported as adverse events in less than 1% of adult patients receiving ANZEMET in clinical trials.
 The increases did not appear to be related to dose or duration of therapy and were not associated with symptomatic hepatic disease.
 Similar increases were seen with patients receiving active comparator.
 Hyperbilirubinemia, increased GGT.